 Firefox is available for Windows, Mac OS X, Linux, and Android.

-The following figures are extracted from our Browser Statistics:
+The following figures are based on W3Schools' users, and are extracted from our Browser Statistics:

 |2013||Total||FF 26||FF 25||FF 24||FF 23||FF 22||FF 21||FF 20||FF 19||FF 18||FF 17||Older|